 Should we treat scurvy with lemons?

-Pearl's contribution: the do-operator
+5. The Calculus of Causality Pearl's Contribution: The do-operator

-- This reversal of the association between two variables after considering the third variable is called Simpson's Paradox. - → How to resolute the paradox and find an answer?
+- This reversal of the association between two variables after considering the third variable is called Simpson's Paradox. - How to resolute the paradox and find an answer?